 One of the most common, and biggest mistakes a newbie makes when using AWS for the first time is to omit using an Elastic IP [EIP] prior to application install.

-What happens is when the AWS pubic IP address used is volatile, and so the user assumes they have everything all setup and working great up until the point they stop and re-start the EC2 instance.
+What happens is the AWS pubic IP address used is volatile, and so the user assumes they have everything all setup and working great up until the point they stop and then later re-start the EC2 instance.
 Only to find in horror that their site is like gone.
 Boom!

 “D’OH!”
 That’s what happens when you skip reading the aMiSTACX configuration guide!
 Don’t blame us as we tried to tell you.